A character who carries more than one type

 - Haseo can do this starting in the second of the .hack//G.U.
 Games.
 He gets a pair of guns with bayonets in the third, to add to this ability.

 - Its conceivable to build a character like this in Dragon Age: Origins.
 A character that picks the two handed weapon specialization will equally be able to wield a one-handed weapon.
 There are actually no restrictions for using weapons (beyond meeting the stat requirements), so you can use any weapon at any time, including hand-axes, bows, swords, daggers, mauls and more.
 You won't want to, though: spreading your skill points around between various weapon sets means you're less effective overall, whereas specializing allows you to murder with efficiency, and there's enough powerful weapons floating around that staying up-to-date is never a concern.
+On the other hand, the game's habit of only distinguishing between one- and two-handed melee weapons in its skill system means that a character specialized in two-handed weapons will be equally proficient with claymore swords, mauls, and long battleaxes and able to switch between them at will.

 - Demons Souls allows you to carry all sorts of weapons (including dual wielding shields!).
 You can also change the weapons in your hands or go 2 handed at any point.